-- a) Firstly, be applied to a reserve to be held to meet anticipated drawdowns from fund interests acquired; - b) Secondly, be applied to meet the costs and other expenses of the Unit Trust; - c) Thirdly, if received during the three year investment period within 12 months of acquisition of the relevant investment, be available for new investment; and - d) Fourthly, be available for distributions to unitholders.
+- a) firstly, be applied to a reserve to be held to meet anticipated drawdowns from fund interests acquired; - b) secondly, be applied to meet the costs and other expenses of the Unit Trust; - c) thirdly, if received during the three-year investment period within 12 months of acquisition of the relevant investment, be available for new investment; and - d) lastly, be available for distributions to unitholders.

 No distributions will be made in specie save with the consent of the Investor Representative Group.
 This Group comprises between three and six members appointed by the Investment Advisor from among unitholders or their representatives.
-If an in specie distribution is made, the value of the distribution will be determined by the most recent net asset value of the relevant investment.
+If an in specie distribution is made, the value of the distribution will be determined by the most recent NAV of the relevant investment.